 These are charts displayed for the 10 "most significant" fixed all-factor effects, starting with the three-way interactions, then the two-way interactions, and finally main effects.
-The chart displays the model-estimated value of the target on the vertical axis for each value of the main effect (or first listed effect in an interaction) on the horizontal axis; a separate line is produced for each value of the third listed effect in an interaction; all other predictors are held constant.
+The chart displays the model-estimated value of the target on the vertical axis for each value of the main effect (or first listed effect in an interaction) on the horizontal axis; a separate line is produced for each value of the second listed effect in an interaction; a separate chart is produced for each value of the third listed effect in a three-way interaction; all other predictors are held constant.
 It provides a useful visualization of the effects of each predictor's coefficients on the target.
 Note that if no predictors are significant, no estimated means are produced.